Hi, Home-Ec 101,

 Keep in mind, this is just a brief overview and should not be used to cram for your microbiology exam.

-First we have our good friend E.coli.
+First, we have our good friend E.coli.
 This guy is actually a diverse range of bacteria.
-Just like people, some are helpful and friendly and then there are a few who are not.
+Just like people, some are helpful and friendly, and then there are a few who are not.
 Infectious strains of E. coli can be transferred on produce, by people who are sick, and on raw meat.
-An E. coli infection is generally mild–but don’t tell someone currently suffering that diarrhea and cramps are “mild”– an adult will usually recover in about a week, but children and the elderly take a little longer and are more likely to develop a complication that affects the kidneys.
+An E. coli infection is generally mild–but don’t tell someone currently suffering that diarrhea and cramps are “mild”– an adult will usually recover in about a week.
+However, children and the elderly take a little longer and are more likely to develop complications that affect the kidneys.

-Next up we have Sal. . . you know, salmonella?
-This bacteria is associated strongly with the intestinal tract of chickens and contamination can occur from the meat or eggs.
-This nasty bacteria also produces diarrhea and cramps.
-Salmonellosis is a bit more severe and it can take a bit longer for everything to return to normal and reactive arthritis is a potential complication.
+Next up, we have Sal. . . you know, salmonella?
+This bacteria is associated strongly with chickens’ intestinal tract, and contamination can occur from the meat or eggs.
+These nasty bacteria also produce diarrhea and cramps.
+Salmonellosis is a bit more severe, and it can take a bit longer for everything to return to normal and reactive arthritis is a potential complication.
 Again, young children and the elderly are more at risk with this bacteria.
-A word of warning, reptiles are also known carriers of salmonella and generally young children and infants should be kept away from them.
+A word of warning, reptiles are also known carriers of salmonella, and generally, young children and infants should be kept away from them.